whiskeysierra/knowledge/_posts/2020-12-12-staged-builders.md

 Another pattern that I like to use a lot is *Staged Builder*.
 The traditional implementation of the [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) is usually not very safe against misuse.

-It's a pattern that helps with [Compile time > runtime](2020-12-12-compile-time-runtime.md).
+It's a pattern that helps with [Compile time > runtime](2020-12-12-compile-time-runtime.md) because it shifts validation from runtime to compile time.

 Let's say there is a builder that produces a User.